brian93512/Movie-Recommendation-System-INF-553/README.md

 # Data Mining Assignments (USC INF-553)
 ## How To Use
-You can find assignment description and source code in each assighment folder
+You can find assignments description and source code in each assighment folder
-## Assignment Description:
+## Assignments Description:
 | Assignments  | Description | Programming Language  | Framework  | Related Algorithm  |
 |---|---|---|---|---|
 | Home Work 1  | Movie Rating Counting | Python | Spark  | Map Reduce  |